mx-Liu123/EMRI_Kludge_Suite/README.md

 - `AK_TDI`
 - `AAK_Phase`

-Python support is available for all AAK outputs, as well as the AK TDIs.
-GPU functionality with Python interface has also been added for the AAK (waveform only).
-These modules are installed by running `python setup.py install`; if root access is not available, try `python setup.py install --user` instead.
+Note that the current version has removed the usage of AAK TDIs, AAK phases, Python interface of EMRI Kludge Suite.

 ## Usage

-### Waveforms

 The file `./examples/SetPar_Waveform` is a template for a formatted settings/parameters file that contains the output file path, various toggles, and the EMRI parameters.
 More details are provided in the template file itself.
+In QAAK Mod, the quadrupole deviation from Kerr value q_q is included as an additional parameter.

-As an example, running `bin/AAK_Waveform examples/SetPar_Waveform` will generate an AAK waveform with default settings and parameters.
+For example, running `bin/AAK_Waveform examples/SetPar_Waveform` will generate a QAAK waveform with default settings and parameters.
 Three files will be created in `./bin`:

 - `example_wave.dat` contains waveform data (t, h_I, h_II)
-- `example_traj.dat` contains inspiral trajectory data (t, p/M, e, iota, E, L_z, Q)
+- `example_traj.dat` contains inspiral trajectory data (t, p/M, e, iota, E, L_z, Carter Constant: K), where quadrupole correction do not affect the output (p,e,iota)->(E,Lz,K) since K is not well defined in a spacetime with arbitrary quadrupole moment.
 - `example_info.txt` contains additional information such as signal-to-noise ratio and waveform timing

-### AAK/AK TDIs

-The file `./examples/SetPar_TDI` contains default settings and parameters for the TDI executables.
-These output the fixed-and-equal-arm LISA TDI channels (X,Y,Z), which are computed directly in the Fourier domain using the stationary phase approximation.

-For example, running `bin/AAK_TDI examples/SetPar_TDI` will create two files in `./bin`:

-- `example_wave.dat` contains TDI data (f, Xf_r, Xf_im, Yf_r, Yf_im, Zf_r, Zf_im)
-- `example_info.txt` contains timing information

-### AAK phases

-The file `./examples/SetPar_Phase` contains default settings and parameters for the executable `./bin/AAK_Phase`, which computes the evolution of the radial, polar and azimuthal phases in the AAK (without amplitude information).
-These phases are fast to generate and can be downsampled significantly; their time derivatives are the Kerr fundamental frequencies (see [2] for their explicit relation to the AK frequencies).

-Running `bin/AAK_Phase examples/SetPar_Phase` will create two files in `./bin`:

-- `example_wave.dat` contains phase data (t, phase_r, phase_theta, phase_phi, omega_r, omega_theta, omega_phi, e)
-- `example_info.txt` contains timing information

-### Python wrapper

-Example Python usage is provided in the file `./examples/AAKdemo.py`.
-There are four available functions in the module `AAKwrapper`:

-- `wave` corresponds to the output of `./bin/AAK_Waveform`
-- `tdi` corresponds to the output of `./bin/AAK_TDI`
-- `phase` corresponds to the output of `./bin/AAK_Phase`
-- `aktdi` corresponds to the output of `./bin/AK_TDI`

-### GPU implementation

-The AAK waveform has been ported to CUDA.
-Python interface and native GPU computation of the LISA noise-weighted inner product are also available.
-Example usage is provided in the file `./examples/pygpuAAKdemo.py`.
+## QAAK Mod files
+Main:
+- `src/exec/AAK_Waveform.cc`  Calculate the orbital frequency deviations from Kerr value, which correct the AAK mapping.
+- `src/inclecc/GKR.cc`  Quadrupole corrections in NK.
+- `src/suite/KSParMap.cc`  Quadrupole corrections in 3pn AK; The quadrupole won't be mapped to an unphysical value like spin in AAK mapping.
+- `src/suite/AAK.cc`  Quadrupole is included when calling the 3pn AK functions in KSParMap.cc.
+- `src/suite/GKTrajFast.cc`  Quadrupole is included when calling the GKR.
+- `src/suite/KSTools.cc`  The quadrupole deviation from Kerr value q_q is added as an additional input parameter.

+These header files are also modified:
+- `include/AAK.h`
+- `include/GKR.h`
+- `include/GKTrajFast.h`
+- `include/KSParMap.h`
+- `include/KSTools.h`

+The following files have nothing to do with QAAK waveform, modified to avoid errors:
+- `src/exec/AAK_Phase.cc`
+- `src/exec/AAK_TDI.cc`
+- `src/inclecc/GKTrajcc.cc`
+- `src/suite/AAKPhase.cc`
+- `src/suite/AAKpy.cc`
+- `src/suite/AAKTDI.cc`

 ## List of (important) known bugs

+Known bugs of AAK:
 - The approximate LISA response functions h_I/h_II for the AAK/AK and the NK do not match up, likely due to differing conventions when implementing the Doppler shift
 - The NK may produce NaNs at times that coincide with specific fractions of the LISA orbital period (when using integer values of dt), or near plunge; this needs to be fixed, but in the meantime a band-aid solution for dealing with isolated NaNs is included
 - All waveforms may have difficulties with zero or epsilon values for certain parameters such as spin, eccentricity and inclination

+Bugs of QAAK:
+- Orbital frequency deviations may be NaNs when p is too small, but it is safe for the position where they are needed to correct the mappings.

 ## Authors

-**Alvin Chua**
-Jet Propulsion Laboratory
-`alvin.j.chua@jpl.nasa.gov`

-**Jonathan Gair**
+**Miaoxin Liu**
+School of Physics and Astronomy, Sun Yat-sen University
+`liumx37@mail2.sysu.edu.cn`

+**Jian-dong Zhang**
-Max Planck Institute for Gravitational Physics `jonathan.gair@aei.mpg.de`
+TianQin Research Center for Gravitational Physics

-**Michael Katz**
-Northwestern University
-`michaelkatz2016@u.northwestern.edu`

-The EMRI Kludge Suite is also based on code written by Leor Barack (for the AK) and Scott Hughes (for the NK).
-The TDI executables are based on an approximate derivation/implementation by Stanislav Babak.
-The Python wrapper for the AAK is provided by Michele Vallisneri.
+`zhangjd9@mail.sysu.edu.cn`

+## Acknowledgments

+We thank Alvin J. K. Chua and Yiming Hu for helpful discussion.
+This code makes use of the Black Hole Perturbation Toolkit.

 ## References

+[1] M. Liu & J. Zhang.
+Augmented analytic kludge waveform with quadrupole moment correction. e-Print: 2008.11396.

-[1] A. J. K. Chua & J. R. Gair.
+[2] A. J. K. Chua & J. R. Gair.
 Improved analytic extreme-mass-ratio inspiral model for scoping out eLISA data analysis. *Class.
 Quantum Grav.* 32:232002, 2015.

-[2] A. J. K. Chua, C. J. Moore & J. R. Gair.
+[3] A. J. K. Chua, C. J. Moore & J. R. Gair.
 Augmented kludge waveforms for detecting extreme-mass-ratio inspirals. *Physical Review D* 96:044005, 2017.

-[3] L. Barack & C. Cutler.
-LISA capture sources: Approximate waveforms, signal-to-noise ratios, and parameter estimation accuracy. *Physical Review D* 69:082005, 2004.

 [4] S. Babak, H. Fang, J. R. Gair, K. Glampedakis & S. A. Hughes.
 "Kludge" gravitational waveforms for a test-body orbiting a Kerr black hole. *Physical Review D* 75:024005, 2007.

+[5] S. J. Vigeland & S. A. Hughes.
+Spacetime and orbits of bumpy black holes. *Physical Review D* 81:024030, 2010.